 This first lesson on treaty education deals with the idea of worldviews.
 Although the main reason to design treaties was always to establish peace at the end of each war, differing worldviews made this very difficult between Indigenous people and Europeans.
 For example, anchored in Indigenous belief was the view that Mother Earth is mysterious and always in flux.
 Another fundamental Indigenous view was that humans are equal to or are of less importance than all other creations on Mother Earth.
 Europeans did not think this way: for them, nature was settled, and humans were its owners.
 Thus, the oral traditions of First Nations people and the written traditions of the British Crown collided.
 Because of the differences in understanding, the treaties solved very little, and their meaning continues to be interpreted today even though they were written almost three hundred years ago.
-This lesson attempts to deal with how Indigenous people believe there are benefits to both a European education and traditional ways of learning.
+This lesson attempts to deal with how Indigenous people feel about their world and their relationship to it.
+It also discusses why Indigenous people believe there are benefits to both a European education and traditional ways of learning.
 Today, Indigenous people also acknowledge that language and cultural barriers contributed to misunderstandings during treaty negotiations.
 Much of the spirit and intent of treaties was lost or misrepresented.